aryanrajtrangham/Courses_from_priyanshu/Docker.md

 ### Some commands

 - docker pull nginx
-  <br>Pull an image from docker seerver
+  </br>Pull an image from docker seerver

 - docker run --name {name} -p 8080:80 -dt {base-image}
-  <br>Running an image by the name myname on port 80 of container diverted to 8080 of running machine (computer/server).
+  </br>Running an image by the name myname on port 80 of container diverted to 8080 of running machine (computer/server).

 - docker ps -a
-  <br>Displays all the container that are run
+  </br>Displays all the container that are run

 - docker image ls
-  <br>docker images
+  </br>docker images
-  <br>To display all images (of container) present.
+  </br>To display all images (of container) present.

 - docker image inspect {name}
-  <br>To inspect an image, the returned json object contain lots of information regarding the image with given name or id
+  </br>To inspect an image, the returned json object contain lots of information regarding the image with given name or id

 - docker start {name}/{id}
-  <br>To start a container with given name or id
+  </br>To start a container with given name or id

 - docker container start {name}/{id}
-  <br>To start a container in stop state present in the containers with given name or id
+  </br>To start a container in stop state present in the containers with given name or id

 - docker stop {name}/{id}
-  <br>docker container stop {name}/{id}
+  </br>docker container stop {name}/{id}
-  <br>To stop a container with given name or id
+  </br>To stop a container with given name or id

 - docker container ls -aq
-  <br>List all the images present in the containers
+  </br>List all the images present in the containers

 - docker container stop $(docker container ls -aq)
-  <br>To stop all the images present in the containers
+  </br>To stop all the images present in the containers

 - docker container rm {name}/{id}
-  <br>docker rm {name}/{id}
+  </br>docker rm {name}/{id}
-  <br>To remove containers with given name name or id
+  </br>To remove containers with given name name or id

 - docker container exec -it {name} {command}
-  <br>To execute a command on the image running container.
+  </br>To execute a command on the image running container.
-  <br>Example: docker container exec -it myname netstat -ntlp
+  </br>Example: docker container exec -it myname netstat -ntlp

+- docker container run -d --restart unless-stopped nginx
+ </br>The docker runs and restarts unless stopped

 - docker container create {name}
-  <br>Create command creates a fresh new container from a docker image.
+  </br>Create command creates a fresh new container from a docker image.
 However, it doesn’t run it immediately.

 - docker container run -dt {container-name}
-  <br>Run command is a combination of create and start as it creates a new container and starts it immediately.
+  </br>Run command is a combination of create and start as it creates a new container and starts it immediately.
 In fact, the docker run command can even pull an image from Docker Hub if it doesn’t find the mentioned image on your system.

 - docker container run -d {container-name} {command}
-  <br>Used to *Overide* default container command
+  </br>Used to *Overide* default container command

 - docker system df
-  <br>Gives space of each images, containers, local volume & cache
+  </br>Gives space of each images, containers, local volume & cache

 - docker system df -v
-  <br>Gives per component level size
+  </br>Gives per component level size

 - docker container run -dt --name testcontainer busybox ping -c10 google.com
-  <br>This is a container operation with detachable tag name of testcontainer on image of busybox and count of 10 ping on google.
+  </br>This is a container operation with detachable tag name of testcontainer on image of busybox and count of 10 ping on google.

 - docker container run -dt -rm --name testcontainer busybox ping -c10 google.com
-  <br>Adding **rm** option on starting to remove the container on being executed
+  </br>Adding **rm** option on starting to remove the container on being executed

 - docker container commit {CONTAINER_ID}/{image-name} {new image-name}
-  <br>To commit a container with made changes
+  </br>To commit a container with made changes
-  <br>Example: docker container commit --change='CMD' ["ash"]' busybox
+  </br>Example: docker container commit --change='CMD' ["ash"]' busybox

 - docker build -t --name {name} . {specify the directory}
-  <br>New image is build with the changes and the image created will be stored in docker
+  </br>New image is build with the changes and the image created will be stored in docker

-- docker run -dt --name tmp --health-cmd "curl -f http://localhost" busybox
+- docker run -dt --name tmp --health-cmd "curl -f <http://localhost>" busybox
-  <br>docker run -dt --name tmp --health-cmd "curl -f http://localhost" --health-interval=5s busybox
+  </br>docker run -dt --name tmp --health-cmd "curl -f <http://localhost>" --health-interval=5s busybox
-  <br>docker run -dt --name tmp2 --health-cmd "curl -f http://localhost" --health-interval=5s --health-retries=1 busybox
+  </br>docker run -dt --name tmp2 --health-cmd "curl -f <http://localhost>" --health-interval=5s --health-retries=1 busybox
-  <br>Used to check health of container.
+  </br>Used to check health of container.

 - docker container run -dt --name base01 base01 -c10 google.com
-  <br>The commands is executed after making bin/ping as ENTRYPOINT for the program.
+  </br>The commands is executed after making bin/ping as ENTRYPOINT for the program.

 - docker rmi {image-name}/{image-id}
-  <br>To remove Images from docker
+  </br>To remove Images from docker

 - docker tag {image-id} name:{tag}
-  <br>Creates alias for the image if the image already exist else names the *dangling* image.
+  </br>Creates alias for the image if the image already exist else names the *dangling* image.

 - docker image history nginx
-  <br>To view the layers of nginx
+  </br>To view the layers of nginx

 - docker image inspect nginx --format='{{.Id}}'
-  <br>To inspect the image and takeinformation from the json outcome.To get outcome as json we use the following command
+  </br>To inspect the image and takeinformation from the json outcome.To get outcome as json we use the following command
-  <br>docker image inspect {name} --format='{{json .Id}}'
+  </br>docker image inspect {name} --format='{{json .Id}}'

 - docker image prune
-  <br>Deletes the dangling images if no container of it is running or is present.
+  </br>Deletes the dangling images if no container of it is running or is present.

 - docker image prune -a
-  <br>Deletes all images if no container of it is running or is present.
+  </br>Deletes all images if no container of it is running or is present.

 - docker export myubuntu > myubuntu.tar
-  <br>Export the image to tar file
+  </br>Export the image to tar file
   cat myubuntu.tar | docker import - myububtu:latest
-  <br>Import image from tar file
+  </br>Import image from tar file
-  <br>Exporting and importing the image file flattens the file and sometimes reduces space.
+  </br>Exporting and importing the image file flattens the file and sometimes reduces space.

 - docker run -d -p 5000:5000 --name registry registry:2
-  <br>Download and run registry
+  </br>Download and run registry
-  <br>docker tag ubuntu:latest localhost:5000/myubuntu
+  </br>docker tag ubuntu:latest localhost:5000/myubuntu
-  <br>docker push localhost:5000/myubuntu
+  </br>docker push localhost:5000/myubuntu
-  <br>docker pull localhost:5000/myubuntu
+  </br>docker pull localhost:5000/myubuntu
-  <br>This is how docker registry is used.
+  </br>This is how docker registry is used.

 - docker tag busybox singhpriansh/dock_hub:v1
-  <br>Tag busybox image so as it remains uneffected on operations on the image
+  </br>Tag busybox image so as it remains uneffected on operations on the image
-  <br>docker push singhpriansh/dock_hub:v1
+  </br>docker push singhpriansh/dock_hub:v1
-  <br>Push image to dockers repository
+  </br>Push image to dockers repository
-  <br>docker pull singhpriansh/dock_hub:v
+  </br>docker pull singhpriansh/dock_hub:v
-  <br>Pull image from docker repository
+  </br>Pull image from docker repository
-  <br>This is how docker hub is used.
+  </br>This is how docker hub is used.

 - docker search {image-name}
-  <br>To search for image using cli
+  </br>To search for image using cli
-  <br>docker search nginx --limit {N}
+  </br>docker search nginx --limit {N}
-  <br>To limit the search results
+  </br>To limit the search results
-  <br>docker search nginx --filter "is-official=true"
+  </br>docker search nginx --filter "is-official=true"
-  <br>Using filter we can put various parameters to search from
+  </br>Using filter we can put various parameters to search from

-- To create/save and load a image across devices
-  <br> docker save myapp > myapp.tar
+- docker save myapp > myapp.tar
-  <br> docker load < myapp.tar
+  </br>docker load < myapp.tar
+  </br>To create/save and load a image across devices

+- docker build -t without-cache .
+  </br>Build docker without cache
+  </br>docker build -t with-cache .
+  </br>Build docker with cache this fastens the process of image making from Dockerfile

 ### Command strings

-Abbreviation | Complete string |
+Ab/breviation | Complete string |
 -------------|-----------------|
  -a  | --all
  -p  | --port